AaronReynoldsUK/PJSIP-PJSUA2-CSharp/build-it-yourself.md

 > swig -I../../../../pjlib/include -I../../../../pjlib-util/include -I../../../../pjmedia/include -I../../../../pjsip/include -I../../../../pjnath/include -w312 -c++ -csharp -o pjsua2_wrap.cpp ../pjsua2.i

 This uses the "pjsua2.i" file and others as a template/instructions to generate the C# class files and C++ files to wrap the PJSUA2 library.
 The relative paths should point the relavant source directories but you can experiment if these paths don't work for you.

+Or probably easier to read if I write it this way with the project in a folder on my 'C' drive:

+> swig -I"C:\Code-Downloaded\pjproject-2.10\pjlib\include" -I"C:\Code-Downloaded\pjproject-2.10\pjlib-util\include" -I"C:\Code-Downloaded\pjproject-2.10\pjmedia\include" -I"C:\Code-Downloaded\pjproject-2.10\pjsip\include" -I"C:\Code-Downloaded\pjproject-2.10\pjnath\include" -w312 -c++ -csharp -o pjsua2_wrap.cpp "C:\Code-Downloaded\pjproject-2.10\pjsip-apps\src\swig\pjsua2.i"

+...and yes that's all one line.

-One the process is complete you'll have a series of .cs class files in the "csharp" subfolder.
+One the process is complete you'll have a series of .cs class files in the "csharp" subfolder along with a couple of C++ (.h + .cpp) files.

 The next step is to create a new project in the solution which will build the managed DLL that you can use from a C# project.